shellbender/homelab/README.md

 We're going to start with Packer > Terraform > Ansible.
 It seems like this is the general "starting point" recommendation.

 For this initial run, I'm wondering if I'll need Packer.
 Since it's a core item in the recommendation, I'm going to attempt to use it and then determine from there.

+### Packer
+Use create_token role to generate an api key to plug into credentials.pkr.hcl